Hochschild cohomology of polynomial representations of $GL_2(\bar{\mathbb{F}}_p)$: The algebra .

-\end{thm} \proof Why these products?
-All the action products are inherited from action products in $\clubsuit$; all the zero products are either inherited from zero products in $\clubsuit$ via Lemma \ref{crazysymbols}, or determined by the fact that the products lie in degrees in which there are no nonzero elements with respect to the various gradings; for example $HH(\epsilon) = HH(\zeta) = 0$ by this reasoning. \endproof
+\end{thm} \proof All the action products are inherited from action products in $\HTct$; all other nonzero products are inherited from nonzero products in $\HTct$ or via Lemma \ref{crazysymbols}.
+The zero products are either inherited from zero products in $\HTct$, or determined by the fact that the products lie in degrees in which there are no nonzero elements with respect to the various gradings; for example $\HH(\epsilon) = \HH(\zeta) = 0$ by this reasoning. \endproof